 Education, Education, Education

 Our hospital is located in the heart of San Francisco, literally across the street from world-famous Golden Gate Park, so we care for patients from a wide range of ethnic and cultural backgrounds and see amazing pathology.
 About half of our patients come from middle-class communities of the neighboring Richmond, Fillmore, Castro and Sunset districts, each with a distinctive population.
-Another half are poor and/or underserved people coming from Haight-Ashbury, Golden Gate Park, the Tenderloin and Chinatown, factor in tourists from all over the world who had the bad luck to get sick on vacation, and you will see we have a little bit of everything!
+Another half are poor and/or underserved people coming from Haight-Ashbury, Golden Gate Park, the Tenderloin and Chinatown.
+Factor in tourists from all over the world who had the bad luck to get sick on vacation, and you will see we have a little bit of everything!
 We have a combined medical-surgical and cardiac ICU that provides us with the opportunity to learn medical management of post-operative spine, cardiac, orthopedic, bariatric and urologic surgery patients, as well as the more traditional multi-organ system failure and mechanical ventilation patients.
-Our board certified critical care faculty teaches state of the art us bedside ultrasound so that by the end of internship we become well skilled in all procedures needed to optimally manage our patients the critical setting.
-Our residents rotate to the SF General Hospital and Alameda County Hospital in Oakland, which allows us to work in high-level trauma centers and see even more diverse pathophysiology and patient populations in the County Hospital setting.
+Our UCSF POCUS curriculum director and board-certified critical care faculty teach state of the art bedside ultrasound so that by the end of the internship we become well skilled in all procedures needed to optimally manage our patients in the critical setting.
+Each ward and clinic team has a Butterfly POCUS probe and all residents have a Butterfly account for storing images.
+Our residents rotate through UCSF-SF General Hospital, where they work in a high level trauma center to see even more diverse pathophysiology and patient populations in a County Hospital setting.

 Humane Training Schedule

 Our program is compliant with all current ACGME requirements regarding admission and census caps, duty hours monitoring and sleep deprivation teaching.
-We’ve had a Night Float system for more than five years and in 2016 we established a Intern and Resident Day float.
-This serves several purposes: 1) no more 24 –hour call for residents!
-2) Predictable days off for Interns and residents so that you can plan ahead ( ie your own doctors, dental appointments or fun activities ) 3) our senior residents are actually acting as residents every day on wards, perfecting their teaching and leadership skills while managing their team.
-Many of our residents have families and children; some have children during residency.
-Many residents are active skiers, snowboarders, bicyclers (and even mountain climbers).
+We’ve had a Night Float system for more than ten years and in 2016 we established an Intern and Resident Day float.
+This serves a few purposes: 1) Predictable days off for Interns and residents so that you can plan ahead (ie your own doctor and dental appointments or fun activities) 2) our senior residents are actually acting as residents every day, perfecting their teaching and leadership skills while managing their team without having to serve as “resinterns”.
+Several of our residents have families and children; some have children during residency.
+Many residents are active skiers, snowboarders, cyclists or runners (and even mountain climbers).
 It is all doable!

 According to our residents, this is the best part of the program!
-As you will see when you come to interview, camaraderie is really great among our residents and interns.
-We are very supportive of one another, and there’s a great spirit of team work.
-We often get together for social activities - much of it sponsored by the program - such as wine-tasting parties, OctoberFest, pool parties, career development dinners, informal dinner meetings with the faculty, and our annual residents’ retreat in the Marin Headlands.
+As you will see when you interview and have the opportunity to meet our residents, camaraderie is really great among our residents and interns.
+We are very supportive of one another, and there’s a great spirit of teamwork.
+We often get together for social activities - much of it sponsored by the program - such as wine-tasting, OctoberFest, barbeques in the park, pool parties, sports events, informal meetings with the faculty, and our annual residents’ retreat in the Marin Headlands.
+Last year our residents together with our faculty initiated a volunteer community service initiative, serving meals to the homeless and poor in the Tenderloin.

 Location, Location, Location

 Living in San Francisco is amazing!
-You will find an overload of cultural activity (museums, opera, ballet, theater and concerts, many of which are free such as the fantastic annual Hardly, Strictly Blue Grass Festival in Golden Gate Park), amazing restaurants and bars, and plenty of outdoor activities year-round.
+You will find an overload of cultural activity (museums, opera, ballet, theater, and concerts, such as the fantastic annual Hardly, Strictly Blue Grass Festival and the Outside Lands Festival in Golden Gate Park), amazing restaurants and bars, and plenty of outdoor activities year-round.
 St Mary’s Medical Center borders Golden Gate Park, which makes it tempting to get in an early morning run before you start your day or after a long day.
 We are only minutes from the Pacific Ocean (check out the view of the Golden Gate Bridge from our eighth floor!), a short drive from downtown San Francisco, an hour’s drive from the wine country, and 3 hours from Lake Tahoe’s ski slopes.